 The Early Stage Venture Fund (ESVF) is an initiative under the National Framework for Innovation and Enterprise (NFIE).
 ESVF seeds funds with selected venture capital firms to invest in Singapore-based early-stage technology start-ups.

 Under this initiative, the National Research Foundation (NRF) Singapore invests S$10 million on a 1:1 matching basis, to seed venture capital (VC) funds that invest in Singapore-based early stage high-tech companies.
 As an incentive, the VCs have the option to buy out NRF’s share of the fund within five years by returning NRF’s capital with interest.

-In July 2008, the NRF launched the Early Stage Venture Funding Scheme (ESVF), which currently finances 5 VC funds to provide early stage investment for Singapore-based technology start-ups.
+In July 2008, the NRF launched the Early Stage Venture Funding Scheme (ESVF) to finance VC funds to provide early stage investment for Singapore-based technology start-ups.

 Energising the Sector

 With a vibrant technology start-up ecosystem taking shape and Singapore seeing encouraging results from its investments, a challenge for start-ups is limited early stage financing in Singapore and the region.
 To address this funding gap, Deputy Prime Minister (DPM) Teo Chee Hean, Chairman of the National Research Foundation, Prime Minister’s Office, Singapore, announced on 25 Sep 2013 at Techventure 2013 that the Singapore government would inject S$50 million to energise the early stage investment ecosystem.

 Download the press release and opening address by DPM Teo Chee Hean on the announcement.

 NRF’s investments have been encouraging.
 The following are examples of ESVF investments that have received follow-up funding or acquired by other companies.